-For more information, see Section 7.2, "Starting and Stopping the Change Log Started Task," on page 71.
+For information about starting and stopping the change log started task, see Section 7.2, "Starting and Stopping the Change Log Started Task," on page 73.

 The change log started task should be started during your system startup procedure before user processing begins.
 Any events of interest that occur are stored in the memory queue until the change log started task has initialized.